Department of Art + Design

 Professor Xiaohong Zhang has work included in a new exhibit at the Oklahoma State University Museum of Art.
 Across the Divide features the work of eighteen Chinese artists who are currently teaching in universities in the United States.
 Professor Zhang presented a lecture about her work on February 20th.

 Gallery Director Michael Flanagan and Printmaking Professor Max White traveled to Oaxaca, Mexico in January to conduct workshops at Universidad Autónoma Benito Juárez de Oaxaca, UABJO.
-The workshop conducted by Professor White introduced students to the technique of solar etching using materials she brought with her for that purpose.
-Michael Flanagan taught a group of students introductory procedures for gallery and museum management and organized an exhibit of prints from the collection of the university along with additional prints from a private collection.
+Professor White introduced students to the technique of solar etching.
+Michael Flanagan taught introductory procedures for gallery and museum management and organized an exhibit of prints from the collection of the university and loans from a private collection.
 Professor White also mounted an exhibit of her own work at the Art and Culture Gallery at the University.
 Both exhibits opened with a festive reception attended by artists, university staff members and members of the community.